dqops/dqo/docs/working-with-dqo/incidents-and-notifications/notifications.md

 - **Open**: This is a status a new incident starts its existence with.
 The system automatically marks incidents with this status.
 DQO is waiting until an action is manually taken by a data asset manager or someone responsible for recognition of issues.
 You can revert an incident's status back to Open at any time.

 - **Acknowledged**: A state indicating that the incident was acknowledged.
-Incidents observed by DQO are not always real incidents.
+It has to be verified by a data engineers teem to decide about further steps.
 It is for a DQO user to decide if it should be treated as indecent or not.
-As an example imagine verification the data delivered by a vendor that made a change in its data or a data engineers are executing some pipelines for testing purposes.
+As an example imagine verification the data delivered by a vendor that made a change in its data which influenced sensor readouts in order to fail rule outputs or a data engineers are executing some pipelines for testing purposes.

 - **Resolved**: A state indicating that an incident is fixed.
 Data has been fixed and data quality improved.